JasonHughes94/jasonhughes94/README.md

 In my free time I like to work on useless side projects using [Deno](https://deno.land/) that never see the light of day. 😊

-I also sometimes post on [Dev.to](https://dev.to/jasonhughes94) about the stuff I'm working on so please drop me a follow to keep updated.

 **:speech_balloon: Get In touch**

 Best way to get in touch would be to drop me a direct message on [Discord](https://discordapp.com/users/206498666976903169) as this is where I am most active.